programmah/End-to-End-LLM/Deployment_Guide.md

 When you are inside the container, launch jupyter lab:
 `jupyter-lab --no-browser --allow-root --ip=0.0.0.0 --port=8888 --NotebookApp.token="" --notebook-dir=/workspace`.

-Open the browser at `http://localhost:8888` and click on the `Start_here.ipynb` notebook.
+Open the browser at `http://localhost:8888` and click on the `Megatron-GPT.ipynb` notebook to start Lab 1, `TensorRT-LLM.ipynb` notebook to start Lab 2, and `NeMo-Guardrails.ipynb` notebook to start Lab 3.
 As soon as you are done with the lab, shut down jupyter lab by selecting `File > Shut Down` and the container by typing `exit` or pressing `ctrl d` in the terminal window.

 Congratulations, you've successfully built and deployed an end-to-end LLM pipeline!